jimilp7/gitcomments/README.md

 A data-driven tool that uses LLM to analyze pull request comments from popular open-source repositories, extract meaningful insights, and visualize patterns in code review feedback.

+View the notebook here: [PR Comment Analysis Notebook](https://github.com/jimilp7/gitcomments/blob/main/pr_comment_section.ipynb)

 ## Features

 - Fetches PR comments from GitHub repositories using GitHub API
-- Uses LLM to extract structured insights from review comments:
+- Uses LLM to extract structured insights from review comments.
+These insights can be used for Model Training, Fine-Tuning, and other purposes.
+Insights are structured in a CSV format with the following columns:
+  - Issue
-  - Issues identified
+  - Code Before
-  - Code changes (before/after)
+  - Code After
+  - Lesson
+  - Source
+  - Issue Tags
-  - Lessons learned
+  - Lesson Tags
 - Generates comprehensive visualizations:
   - Word clouds of common issues and lessons
   - Treemaps showing issue and lesson hierarchies